 Municipalities that are affected parties are identified by the Act as "directly affected."
-The MD of Wainwright is an affected party (and directly affected) because the proposed CFO expansion is located within its boundaries.
+The MD of Wainwright is an affected party (and directly affected) because the proposed expansion is located within its boundaries.

 Ms. Dana Smith, the director of development services with the MD of Wainwright, provided a written response on behalf of the MD of Wainwright.
-Ms. Smith stated that there is no intermunicipal development plan or area structural plans in effect for the proposed location and included a setback under the MDP to residential uses.
-The application's consistency with the land use provisions of the MD of Wainwright's municipal development plan is addressed in Appendix A, attached.
+Ms. Smith stated that there is no intermunicipal development plan or area structural plans in effect for the proposed location, and that the application meets the required setbacks.
+Ms. Smith indicated that a section of their municipal development plan (MDP) prohibits CFOs or manure storage facilities within 100 metres of a water body, watercourse or ravine.
+Ms. Smith's response stated that the proposed layer barn is within 40 m of a waterbody.